jamnicki/gui_web_app/README.md

 4. `npm run dev`\
   This command will rebuild the `client/public` folder everytime changes are detected in the `client/src` folder.

-Developing the Frontend requires a running Backend.
-You should be running a `DEV=True` "version" of the backend to be able to live reload.
+Developing the Frontend requires a running Backend.\

-Instead of working on Svelte's http://localhost:3000/ use http://localhost:5000/!
+You should be running the Backend with `DEV=True` in `main.py`.

 ## Packaging